Panic-Manic/Panic-Manic/README.md

 [♡] 𝘼𝙗𝙤𝙪𝙩 𝙢𝙚;

 - Name's 새벽 (Sae-Byeok),, but you can call me Sae!,, any other nickname you give me are welcome too!,, ┊✰
-- Fandoms I'm in; Arcane,, MLP,, Marvel,, Squid Game,, Pyramid Game,, As The Gods Will,, Girl from Nowhere,, and more,, ┊✰
+- I'm a Polyglot,, but I prefer speaking on English,, ┊✰
-- I can speak  Korean,, Russian,, German,, English & French ┊✰
+- Fandoms; Arcane,, MLP,, Marvel,, Squid Game,, Pyramid Game,, As The Gods Will,, Girl from Nowhere,, and more,, ┊✰

 ————————————————————